yasir-satti/eslint-pre-commit-hook/README.md

 # Add Linting with Prettier and Pre-Commit hook to React project

-Reference Tutorial with a few tweaks...
+A basic illustration to highlight the power of CI checks and their ability to make our lives easier through automation

 ## Start with Create React App using TypeScript template